ScienceStudentSuccessCentre/CodingChallenge2023/README.md

 In this repo, there are 8 unique challenges for you to tackle!
 They vary in field and difficulty.
 You can complete them in any order you want, based on your interest!
 More instructions are provided with each challenge.

 **WHEN YOU COMPLETE A CHALLENGE** let us know so that we can record your points!
 At the end of the night, we will calculate the number of points each student has earned!
+SSSC mentors will be wearing **"Ask Me"** pins during the event.

 Here are the challenges: